CarnivoreXD/SSU-CS-351/Project-2/README.md

 P ≈ 0.89
 ```

-**I propose P ≈ 0.89 (89%).**
+**So P ≈ 0.89 (89%)**

-This means 89% of the program is parallelizable (the summation loop), while 11% remains serial (thread creation, barrier synchronization, final reduction, and output).
-I arrived at this value by observing where the speedup curve plateaus and applying the inverse of Amdahl's formula.
+So this means that 89% of the program is able to be parallelized while 11% reamins serial and came to this conclusion by observing where the speedup curve plateaus and applying the inverse of Amdahl's formula.

 ---